osch/lua-lpugl/pugl-repo/README.md

     ./waf
     ./waf test --gui-tests

-Several example programs are included that serve as both manual tests and
+The `examples` directory contains several programs that serve as both manual tests and demonstrations:
-demonstrations:

  * `pugl_embed_demo` shows a view embedded in another, and also tests requesting attention (which happens after 5 seconds), keyboard focus